San Bernardino, California: Government

-The city of San Bernardino is a charter city; the first charter was passed 1905, while the most recent charter was passed in 2016.
+The city of San Bernardino is a charter city; the first charter was passed in 1905, while the most recent charter was passed in 2016.
+The 2016 charter revision made the mayor position largely ceremonial without voting powers, thus the mayor now has to work with a seven-member city council that sets directions of the city and a chief executive who see the day-to-day running of the city.
 San Bernardino is the county seat of San Bernardino County, the largest organized county in the contiguous United States by area.